YaoGroup/ServerMantaince/README.md

 `brew install sshfs`
 >
 > And following the same instruction on **Linux** section should work.
->
-> ----- Using SMB -----
->
-> Mount /projects/LAI using SMB -- check out [this](https://ag.montana.edu/it/support/smb-macs.html).
-Or you prefer [do it in commnad line](https://gist.github.com/natritmeyer/6621231)
->
-> Follow the tutorial, while use `smb://tigress-cifs.princeton.edu/fileset-lai ` as path, `PRINCETON\<NetID>` as username and password of your Princeton account.

 > **For Windows**
 >
 > Windows has to manually install mores for mounting directory via SSH.
 > [Check out this](https://github.com/billziss-gh/sshfs-win)
 >
 > On the other hand, SMB is much easier (it's native for Windows).
 We recommend using **SMB** on Windows.
-Open PC, click the "computer" at top-left, then click "Map Network Drive".
+Open "PC", click the "computer" at top-left, then click "Map Network Drive".
 >
 > Select the whatever Drive (Y:, Z:, ...) you like, and type the following into the Folder field:\
 > `\\tigress-cifs.princeton.edu\fileset-lai`